 Understand that it’s not about you, but about the person you’re pitching to and connecting with.
 Whatever will make them happy and satisfied is your best shot.

-Whether you’re pitching a new guest post, an idea, or an already published piece of content, or making a presentation to a group of investors, focus on how it can benefit the person you’re addressing, not you.
+Whether you’re pitching a new guest post, an idea, an already published piece of content or making a presentation to a group of investors, focus on how it can benefit the person that you’re addressing, not you.